 Any disabled young person aged 13+ is welcome to attend Teenage Rampage.
 The sessions are mainly based at Odd Down Community Centre but depending on what the group have planned, various other venues and activities may take place at different locations.
 Many families take advantage of a member of staff visiting them at home before coming to the sessions and / or chatting on the telephone about what will be happening each evening as this gives the young person a chance to meet a staff member before coming to the group.
 Social Services also refer young people.

-Teenage Rampage is led by our Outreach Worker Sam Ward who also networks and meets with providers and agencies ensuring good communication of our services as well as keeping up to date with other relevant services which she is then able to pass on to young people.
+Teenage Rampage is led by our SEND Lead:Ethan who networks and meets with providers and agencies ensuring good communication of our services as well as keeping up to date with other relevant services which he is then able to pass on to young people.

-Staff are all experienced at working with disabled young people.
-They are also qualified in play or youth work and provide positive role models to young people.
+Staff are all experienced at working with disabled young people and provide positive role models to young people.

 We try to have a varied programme of activities, and at the end of each term we have an informal planning session where young people can suggest ideas and plan the activities for the following term.
 We always welcome any suggestions or offers of help for particular activities.
 Activities we have enjoyed in the past have included: going out for dinner, swimming, barbecues, discos, bowling, picnics, ‘wild walks’, ‘temporary tattoos’, visiting the theatre, judo, rugby, a Bath Rugby visit, a Fire Station visit, pottery, banner making, den building, fire building etc.

 Teenage Rampage have also run various successful residential weekends at The Mill on the Brue in Bruton and the PGL centre at Liddington.
 The young people take part in various activities, including canoeing, grass tobogganing and zip wiring, climbing wall, raft building, giant swing, quadbiking, etc. whilst staying in dormitories on site for two nights.
 See our video below.